HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

 1. The complete course planning.
 (It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).)
 2. Summaries for the course (a bit funky).
-3. Old exam solutions, please contribute with your solutions! (just git clone, type your solution in the latex and send me a pull request.)
+3. Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.

 # How to use
 0. You can git clone this repository or fork it